Spritetm/mn812_module/README.md

  - MW812-095-ISS-5 (crossed through) LOGIC DISPLAY BOARD.
  - SMW-812-157, hand-written

-#Module hardware
+# Module hardware

-The three modules have separate subsystems:
+The three PCBs in the module have separate subsystems:

  - 16 rotary encoders, read by two custom ASICs on the bottom board
  - LED rings around the encoder shafts, controlled by discrete logic on